duckbat/finance-track-24/README.md

 # Duckjet tracket
-<del>Share your spendings with your friends and let them see how fast your money dissapears :D<del>
+<del>Share your spendings with your friends and let them see how fast your money dissapears :D</del>
 Media Sharing app with borrowed server side from Metropolia UAS teachers

 ## Link for the project (Works only on Metropolia servers / VPN)